f4exb/sdrangel/Readme.md

 You can specify whether or not you want to see debug messages printed out to the console with the `-DDEBUG_OUTPUT` cmake option:
   - `OFF` (default): no debug output
   - `ON`: debug output

+Tou can add `-Wno-dev` on the `cmake` command line to avoid warnings.